Texas Holdem Terms

 Action

-The amount of money in a hand or on the table in total is known as the action.
+The amount of money in a hand or on the table is known as the action.
 In a poker game, this also means when it’s a player’s turn, the action is on them.

 Air

-A hand that has no real value.
+A player has air if they have a hand that has no real value.

 All In